You may not have heard of SHODO before.

 “the way of artistic hand writing or beautiful writing”.

-DO 道 : the path, the way or the TAO
+*DO 道: the path, the way or the Tao, symbolising the life path we walk/go forward

-What I found most difficult for learners is to have a MUSHIN 無心 : the state of no-mind, non-thoughts, a high level of spirituality and a heart free of disturbances.
-You can describe this as meditative state.
+When the body and mind are united, you are closer to the sense of MUSHIN 無心 as a clear mind / transparent mind.
+MUSHIN is often described as the state of no-mind, non-thoughts, a high level of spirituality and a heart – free of disturbances.
+You can describe this as meditative state as well.

 Whatever the result, the process of doing SHODO always leads you to a peaceful mind.